The Black Student Union held a town hall meeting to confront anti-blackness on campus and mandate action.

 “I want Black mental health to be a priority on campus,” Reed said.

 “It’s important because this stuff affects us.
-In the Black community, mental health has always been pushed aside, and I really wanted to emphasize that it is okay.
+In the Black community, mental health has always been pushed aside, and I really wanted to emphasize that it is not okay.
 Especially when multiple hate crimes have happened on this campus, we need to make sure our Black students are okay,” she said.

-In response to fraternity Phi Sigma Kappa posting a flyer with a watermark of the N word and the haphazard handling of the situation, BSU’s town hall meeting gave voice to the black community’s hurt and frustrations.
+In response to fraternity Phi Sigma Kappa posting a flyer with a watermark of the N word and the haphazard handling of the situation, BSU’s town hall meeting gave voice to the Black community’s hurt and frustrations.

 View this post on Instagram